 I’ve eaten some delicious food since I started calling myself a food blogger.
 And sometimes, great food comes with an even greater tab.
-I’m not saying that I or anyone who can afford it should refrain from treating ourselves sometimes.
-I’m also not saying that I’m anywhere within spitting distance of rich, or even being able to regularly throw down almost 100 bucks for dinner.
+I’m not saying we should refrain from treating ourselves sometimes.
+I’m also not saying that I’m anywhere within spitting distance of rich or able to regularly throw down almost 100 bucks for dinner.

-But for me, that $80 ticket reminded me of how long it had been since I followed my own advice about eating on the cheap.
-It reminded me that I had stopped writing so much about hunger and frugality in exchange for the more upscale dining I’ve encountered.
-I stopped being a good steward of my own food philosophy, on this blog and in real life.
+But for me, that $80 ticket reminded me that I hadn’t followed my own advice about eating on the cheap.
+It reminded me that I had stopped writing so much about hunger and frugality.
+It reminded me that I stopped being a good steward of my own food philosophy, on this blog and in real life.

 I’ll write more about good deals around town, either at fancy places or just regular ol’ spots.
 I’ll share more recipes, since you can save so much money by staying in a few nights a week.
+I’ll still highlight restaurants that are worthy of treatin’ yo’self, because we gotta have some fun.
 And I’ll broadcast more events that provide an opportunity to give back to our community so we collectively kick hunger’s behind.

 Oh, and I’ve gone back to Crispy Rice.